aanand93/puppeteer_test/README.md

 3. > Choose whichever method you would like to run and call the function at the bottom of the component.
 Then run the component in the terminal.
    - `$ node index`

+## Mini Project Folders

+> Each project using puppeteer.js will be in each respective folder.
+Each folder will be accessing different sites with example methods of how to access specific data.
+Make sure when a file is run that the correct path is being called.

+- `$ node Supreme/supremeBot.js`
+- `$ node index.js`